Deepak-Nath/KPMG-Assignment1/README.md

 # KPMG-Assignment1
-This is a list of az cli cmds can be run as a bundle inside a bash script or independedntly to create a test Azure cloud test environemnt for KPMG assignment. list of tasks:
+This is a list of az cli cmds which can be run as a bundle inside a bash script or independedntly to provision an Azure cloud test environemnt for KPMG assignment. list of tasks:
 ##Create a resource group
 ##Create a Vnet